Do artisan contractors need insurance?

 - Business property insurance: If your equipment is expensive, you can protect it with commercial property insurance.
 It’ll also cover your business premises.
 Note: If you stow your work gear at home, keep in mind that your homeowners policy typically only covers up to $500 in damages.

-- Inland marine insurance: Also known as a floater, this insurance covers things like equipment and machinery that you own while in transit.
+- Inland marine insurance: Also known as tools and equipment insurance, or a floater, this insurance covers things like equipment and machinery that you own while in transit.
 It’ll cover property like power tools and hand tools, or parts that you transport, install, and test at client property (such as conditioning units or wallpaper).

 - Business auto insurance: You’ll need to get a business auto policy to cover any vans, cars, trucks, or service vehicles owned by your business.